Flu deaths continue to increase

 The expert committee on vaccination for the UK has decided against giving the seasonal flu jab to healthy under fives or children aged five to 15.

 The independent group of experts met on Thursday and concluded there was not enough evidence to extend the jab to those age groups.

 The committee said the "greatest gain" would instead be achieved in increasing vaccine uptake in the at-risk groups.
-Those include pregnant women and people with chronic respiratory diseases, or chronic heart, liver or kidney disease.'First line of defence'
+Those include pregnant women and people with chronic respiratory diseases, or chronic heart, liver or kidney disease.

 The HPA figures show 12 people died in the UK last week.